THE RESTORATION AND TRANSFORMATION OF A "MUTT" ROD

 Here is a picture of the rear suspension.
 Note how heavy duty the Model A Frame is:

-FRIDAY, NOVEMBER 9, 2007: Greetings from Indiana.
-Had quite a time here with Mike Pranger and Marcus Marquart both on the scene to help make some final decisions about fitting and latching the convertible top, fitting the pedals and the steering wheel and column and finalizing the plans for the custom seat.
-Won a very cool 18" banjo steering wheel on an ebay auction from an early 1936 Oldsmobile.
+Greetings from Indiana.
+Had quite a time here with Artisans and Marcus Marquart both on the scene to help make some final decisions about fitting and latching the convertible top, fitting the pedals and the steering wheel and column and finalizing the plans for the custom seat.
+Won a very cool 18" banjo steering wheel on an ebay auction from a 1936 Oldsmobile.
 Here it is:

-MONDAY, FEBRUARY 11, 2008: Just got back from Indiana for a few days and spent some time with Mike and Joe from Artisans.
+Just got back from Indiana for a few days and spent some time with Artisans at Artisans.
 We finalized the decision to move forward with a three speed automatic transmission.
 Anyone looking for a 1947 Pontiac manual transmission with a floor shifter kit installed and in great shape?
 They have also finished the steering column mounts and removed the manual transmission.
 They estimate that there are an additional 240 hours of labor left on the the restoration of the car, including drive train, disassembly, painting, re-assembly and completing all the systems work such as brakes, and electrical.
 Should be some new pictures soon.
-I would like to thank my childhood friend, photographer extraordinaire, Johnny "Chicago" Hornberger for photoshopping the picture from 1958 which had creases across it.
+I would like to thank my childhood friend, photographer extraordinaire, Johnny "Chicago" Hornberger for photoshopping the picture from 1958 which had annoying creases across it.
 It appears at the very top of this page and he did an incredible job of restoring the photo.

-FRIDAY, FEBRUARY 15, 2008: Had an extended conversation with Mike today.
+Had an extended conversation with Artisans today.
 They have finished all of the upper body welding; including welding and grinding the final cosmetic phase of the firewall.
 They have received the heater, the whitewall tires, the transmission adaptor and the transmission.
 They should have the drive train finished next week.
 After the transmission installation it is a matter of shortening and connecting the drive shaft.

-MONDAY, MARCH 3, 2008: Just got some new photos from Mike!
-The first photo shows the heater installation, the gauges temporarily mounted, along with the steering column installation.
+Just got some new photos from Artisans!
+The first photo shows the heater installation, the gauges temporarily mounted, along with the 1977 Firebird steering column installation.
 The automatic transmission has been fitted and mounted, along with the transmission adaptor.
 The second picture shows the steel base of the seat frame which has also been fabricated.
 The third and fourth pictures show the new steel half-hood that Artisans have rolled and fabricated for the car.
 They are really making progress now:

-WEDNESDAY APRIL 2, 2008: Got a picture from Mike today.
-A bit difficult to see by looking, but the bolt patterns on the front vs. rear wheels were slightly different, which created a need to get two matching front and two matching rear wheels.
-We picked up the wheels at a local junkyard, and Mike had the wheels sandblasted.
-Then Mike painted them dark red, which will match the motor and interior highlights, and got the vintage wide whitewall tires mounted.
-Mike likes the badass look of no fenders and no hubcaps as he tends to lean towards the rat rod world.
+Got a picture from Artisans today.
+A bit difficult to see by looking, but the bolt patterns on the front vs. rear wheels were slightly different, which created a need to get two matching front and two different matching rear wheels.
+We picked up the wheels at a local junkyard, and Artisans had the wheels sandblasted.
+Then Artisans painted them dark red, which will match the motor and interior highlights, and got the vintage wide whitewall tires mounted.
+Artisans likes the badass look of no fenders and no hubcaps as he tends to lean towards the rat rod world.
 If this was his car he would probably choose not to paint it at all, but to simply leave it exactly as is.

 They also put brand new modern door latches on both doors.
 This turned out to be quite a project as they had to cut the door panel in order to get to the bolts on the back of the door handle on the driver's side.
-This photo shows what a process it was:
+Turns out my Dad and my Uncle used an old muffler, cut it in half and positioned it on top of each of the door frames to give that smooth no window look - and to connect the Frazier door panels to the door.
+They then filled it with lead and sanded it smooth.
+Artisans was amazed at the pile of lead which accumulated as they were taking the door apart.
+This photo shows the bands of the muffler and I think you can see what a project this was::

-MONDAY, MAY 6, 2008: Got some pics from Mike at Artisans this morning and the car has now been disassembled to begin the paint prep process.
-Here is a shot of the motor painted and ready to pop back in, along with the chassis primed and ready for paint and the body, which is still a work in progress, being prepared for primer.
-Motor is now in the chassis:
+Got some pics from Artisans at Artisans this morning and the car has now been disassembled to begin the paint prep process.
+Here is a shot of the motor painted deep carmine red, to match exactly all of the other red highlights on the car.
+The motor is ready to pop back in, and the chassis is primed and ready for paint.
+The body is still a work in progress, and is being prepared for primer.

 A WORD ABOUT THE 1958 PONTIAC 370 CI POWER PLANT IN "BERNADINE"